shreyaskorde16/FedFitTech/README.md

 </p>

 > [!NOTE]
 > <p align="justify"> By default, the code will run on a GPU if available; otherwise, it will run on the CPU.
-This example runs much faster when the `ClientApp`s have access to a GPU.
+This example runs much faster when the `ClientApp` have access to a GPU.
 If your system has one, try running the example with GPU support.

 > Although it is not compulsory to use a GPU for training the TinyHAR model, as it can be efficiently trained on a CPU with minimal computation time, more complex models like DeepConvLSTM, typically used for Human Activity Recognition (HAR) tasks, often require a GPU to achieve reasonable training times.  </p>

 **Contributors**: Shreyas Korde, Zeyneddin Oz, Marius Bock